The Independent Professional’s Guide to Cyberattacks

 Changing Times and Cyberattack Exploits

-First discovered in August of that year by white hat malware researchers, Mirai caused some of the largest, most disruptive distributed denial of service (DDoS) attacks ever recorded.
+In the autumn of 2016, Mirai, a powerful network of malware bots, wreaked havoc on a university and high-profile targets like Netflix and Twitter.
+Initially discovered in August of that year by white hat malware researchers, Mirai was responsible for some of the most massive and disruptive distributed denial of service (DDoS) attacks ever recorded.

 As a result, attacks constantly change in unexpected and dangerous ways.